-- Submit proof of successful completion of a state board approved nursing program. - Submit official transcripts bearing evidence of a cumulative GPA of 2.8. - Possess a current unencumbered, unrestricted license as a registered nurse (RN). - Canadian providence (excluding Quebec) candidates must also possess a current unencumbered, unrestricted license as a registered nurse (RN) where they are employed as a RN. - Complete the RN-BSN Canadian Nurse Verification Form. - Meet the International Student Application Procedures. - Be prepared to transfer or complete the following general education competencies that are not integrated into the program core with a minimum grade of "C" (2.00). - 6 credits in Effective Communication (Recommended GCU course: ENG 105: English Composition I) - 5 credits of Critical Thinking (Recommended GCU course: MAT 144:College Mathematics)
+- Submit proof of successful completion of a state board approved nursing program. - Submit official transcripts bearing evidence of a cumulative GPA of 2.8.

+- Possess a current unencumbered, unrestricted license as a registered nurse (RN). - Be prepared to transfer or complete the following general education competencies that are not integrated into the program core with a minimum grade of "C" (2.00). - 6 credits in Effective Communication (Recommended GCU course: ENG 105: English Composition I) - 5 credits of Critical Thinking (Recommended GCU course: MAT 144:College Mathematics)